jtaing/slate/source/includes/_devices.md

 ```

-To commission devices, use the method `commissionControllerDevicesListAsync` available at `/api/controllermanagement`.
+To commission a list of devices that are not controllers, use the method `commissionControllerDevicesListAsync` available at `/api/controllermanagement`.
 It is possible to commission multiple devices at once as long as they all belong to the same controller.
 To do so, specify multiple `idOnController`.

 As commissioning devices may take a long time, this method returns a batch object.